-First of all, You need to add the required yum repositories on your system.
+First of all, You need to add the required yum repositories to your system.
 You can add repositories using the following commands as per your operating system.

-As you have enabled all the required repositories on your system. let’s install VLC media player using the following command on your system with required dependencies.
+As you have enabled all the required repositories on your system. let’s install the VLC media player using the following command on your system with the required dependencies.

 That’s it.
 You have successfully installed VLC on your Fedora system.

 It’s time to play your videos on the VLC media player and enjoy it.
 You can start VLC media player, go to Applications Menu >> Sound & Video >> VLC Media Player, or search in the menu bar.